getjavelin/javelin-iac/docs/HA-Setup.md

 ## Azure Disaster Recovery (DR) Runbook

 The DR setup is an `active-passive cluster` in 2 different regions, where the active region serves READ/WRITE traffic and the passive region can serve READ traffic.
 The switchover of passive to active can be set up as Auto or Manual.
+The swtichover may take 10 - 60 secs.

 The following steps are mandatory for the manual DR process